manelpuig/rUBot_mecanum_ws/Documentation/04_rUBot_slam&navigation.md

 ```
 change the path corresponding to your ws

-To perform SLAM & Navigation, we need to create a specific "rubot_slam" package.
+To perform SLAM & Navigation, we need to create a specific **"rubot_slam" package**.

 This package is already created in the simulation ws.
 Take the same "rubot_slam" package and make few modifications to use it to:
 - generate the map of your maze